 You certainly can have nose piercings, but you’ll not always be able to flaunt nose accessories in them.
 The restrictions in every institute are varied, and you’ll have to abide by the dress code of your workplace no matter what.

 1- Keep In Mind The Policy

 As soon as you get enrolled in a nursing school or start working at a hospital, check their policy.
-There will definitely be some rule and recommendation about dress code and all.
+There will definitely be some rules and recommendations about dress code and all.
 Get to know the degree of restrictions about piercings at your institute.
 Some institutions,

 - want complete removal of piercings

-- want the piercing hidden in the work hours or
+- want the piercing hidden during the work hours or

 - don’t care at all

 The last one is the best, but the second type isn’t bad either.
 In any case, you will have to adhere to the rules and regulations of your workplace.

 Piercings in prominent body parts such as lips or eyebrows are not considered appropriate for workplaces.
 And with nose piercings in a nursing school, you gotta compromise.
 You may be asked to permanently remove the piercing or hide it temporarily.

 The best way to hide a nose piercing is the use of retainers.
 A retainer is a clear plastic tool that you can put in a piercing to hide it away.
 The use of a retainer is completely safe.
 It is well suited to everyone.
 This way, you will be able to keep the piercing and flaunt it once you’re out of the nursing school or as soon as your shift ends at the hospital.